mainmatter/mainmatter.com/_posts/2019-12-23-clarity-in-templates.md

 {{/if}}
 ```

-We have improved our template a further step.
-Now we can tell properties, named arguments, and local variables or helpers/components apart.
+We have improved our template a further step, now we can tell properties and named arguments apart.
+Next we will dive into component invocation.

 If you wish to use named arguments in your application, you can use [`ember-named-arguments-polyfill`](https://github.com/rwjblue/ember-named-arguments-polyfill) for Ember.js versions older than 3.1.